Digital SLR Camera Crop Factor

 A lens with a focal length of 28mm is considered wide angle for a film SLR camera.

-But it's not as wide angle when attached to a digital SLR (42mm remember?).
+But a 28mm lens isn't wide angle when attached to a digital SLR.

 This means that landscape enthusiasts have to use really wide angle lenses to capture those scenic vistas.
 18mm and even 10mm lenses are not uncommon for dedicated digital landscape photographers.